benjaminy/TenaciousCalf/Documentation/fearless_friday_talk.md

 ![alt text](../Images/hash_trie.png "Hash trie")

-## Copying big nodes is no fun
+## Copying big nodes is no fun (Transience)

-Chunking and high-degree trees are generally a good idea, but there is tension with path copying.
+Chunking and high-degree trees are generally a good idea, but there is and engineering tension inherent in path copying.
 Recall that each update to a tree-based persistent structure requires copying a (very) small number of paths from a leaf up to the root.
 An array of 32 64-bit pointers is 256Bytes.
 In other words, 1/4 of a kB.
 That's a non-trivial amount of data to be copying frequently.

 "Transient" data structures to the rescue!
 In many applications it's not necessary to save a version of the structure after every little